risawitama/verbose-potato/README.md

-## Why was the big cat disqualified from the race?
-Because it was a cheetah.
+## Why do bees hum?
+Because they don't know the words.